jooyoungho/apple-token-revoke-in-firebase/README.md

   ```

 Once you get this far, you can get the authorizationCode when the user log in.<br>
-However, we need to get a refresh token through authorizationCode, and this operation requires JWT, so let's implement it with Firebase functions.
+However, we need to get a refresh token through authorizationCode, and this operation requires JWT, so let's do this with Firebase functions.
 Turn off Xcode for a while and go to your code in Firebase functions.<br>
 If you have never used functions, please refer to https://firebase.google.com/docs/functions.

-In Firebase functions, you can use JavaScript or Type Script, and I was written in JavaScript.
+In Firebase functions, you can use JavaScript or TypeScript, for me, I used JavaScript.

 First, let's declare a function that creates a JWT globally.
 Install the required packages with npm install.<br>
-There is a place to write the key file path and ID(Team, Client, Key), so please write it in your own information.
+There is a place to write route of your key file and ID(Team, Client, Key), so plz write your own information.

   ```
   function makeJWT() {